Invest in your local community with trees

 Award-winning architect firm, Rivington Street Studio, is one of a growing number of companies investing in their local community by funding the planting of street trees.
 It’s a great way to give something back to your immediate neighbourhood.

-The trees were planted this month, and we’re very excited to see them in the ground.
-They are, of course, not yet in leaf – but come spring these trees will completely transform the street, making it a happier, healthier place to live.
+When the trees were planted in February, and we’re very excited to see them in the ground.
+But they weren’t in leaf – but come spring, with leaves on their branches, these trees really started to show how they will grow to transform the street, making it a happier, healthier place to live.

 A boost for the local environment

 As well as absorbing carbon, producing oxygen, and helping to protect us in severe weather, street trees are good for our health and wellbeing.
 They are also vital for urban wildlife, including the amazing invertebrates – such as bees and other pollinators – that support all life on Earth.